gabriel-alves-p/movie-junkies/README.md

 1. Go to the repository created on GitHub.
 2. Click on 'Settings'.
-3. Scroll down and click on 'Pages' on the left hand side menu.
+3. Scroll down and click on 'Pages' on the left-hand side menu.
 4. Select the 'Branch' 'master' and click on 'Save'.
 5. Allow GitHub a few minutes to deploy the website and then refresh the page.
 6. Website deployed.